 Brien Cullen enters the 2015 season with a 166-130 overall varsity record (.561).
 Coach Cullen is the only coach the Lancers have had since the he brought the program to the varsity level in the fall of 1985.

 In the two years preceding their varsity status, Coach Cullen led the Lancers to a 19-3 overall record including an 11-0 season that earned Worcester State the 1984 National Club Championship.

 The program was elevated to NCAA Division III varsity status in 1985 and joined the New England Football Conference.
 The Lancers made an immediate impact on New England football finishing 5-0 in their first year.

 Cullen's 1987 and 1988 teams won the South Division of the New England Football Conference with 7-2 and 7-3 records, respectively.
 1995 was also an outstanding year for the Lancers when they captured the NEFC title for the first time with an 8-0 record and earned their first ECAC post-season playoff bid.
 The team finished the season 9-2.

-Cullen was named the New England Football Writers Division II & III Coach of the Year for his efforts and received the same honor from the Gridiron Club of Boston.
+Cullen was named the New England Football Writers Division II & III Coach of the Year in 1996 for his efforts and received the same honor from the Gridiron Club of Boston.

 1997 saw the Lancers finish as co-champions of the New England Football Conference (NEFC) giving Worcester State their third straight title and a third straight ECAC post-season playoff game.
 They posted an overall record of 8-3, including a 7-1 conference total.